bitaculous/sic_parvis_magna/README.md

 Run `rubocop`.

-To run Specs and RuboCop altogether, run `rake`.
+To run all specs and RuboCop altogether, run `rake`.

 Bug Reports
 -----------